folio-org/docs/content/en/docs/Settings/Settings_Authorization-roles/Settings_Authorization-roles.md

 ## Assign or unassign an Authorization role

-Management of role assignments can be done in several FOLIO applications: Settings \> Authorization roles, Users, or Consortia manager.
+Management of role assignments can be done in several FOLIO applications: Settings \> Authorization roles, Users, or Consortium manager.
 See [Managing Role Assignments](https://folio-org.atlassian.net/wiki/spaces/UM/pages/789807108/Roles+Management+with+Eureka#Managing-Role-Assignments) for more information.

 ## Edit an Authorization role